These are the credit, debit and loyalty cards I’ll be using this year.

 I’ve also got my NUS / Totum Pro alumni card for student discounts.
 I don’t use this much anymore either, but it’s handy to have when a retailer offers money off (find out here if you’re eligible for one).

 That’s mainly it.
-I’ve got a paper loyalty card from the Indian restaurant chain Dishoom (one more stamp and I’ll get a free breakfast), a second class stamp (which needs to be used or swapped for the new barcode style by the summer), a gift voucher for a local wine shop (purchased during Amex Shop Small), a plaster and a photo of my wife.
+The other items haven’t changed since my update last year.
+I’ve still got a paper loyalty card from the Indian restaurant chain Dishoom (I still need one more stamp to get a free breakfast), a plaster and a photo of my wife.

 On my digital wallet